 This book does not provide specific instructions for performing procedures.
-That information is on your Setup sheet, in your User's Handbook, or in your SCSI Software User's Guide.
+That information is in your:

+Setup sheet

+User's Handbook

+SCSI Software User's Guide

+RAID adapter documentation

+The documentation that comes with your ServerGuide package.

 How This Book is Organized